Issuing Open Badges

 - They provide a new way to identify talent based on competency and attitude, helping employers and educators better match individuals with non-traditional experiences to relevant opportunities.

 - Open Badges support individuals for whom the traditional education system hasn’t worked.
 They provide an alternative way for them to get validation for their skills and achievements.

 Any individual or organization can create an Issuer profile and begin defining and issuing Open Badges.
 Any entity that can be described with a name, description, URL, image, and email address is a possible candidate to become an Issuer.
 To issue Open Badges you need a technology platform that supports the Open Badges Specification.

 Cloud based issuing platforms

-Many companies have creating badge issuing platforms compliant with the Open Badges Specification.
+Many companies have created badge issuing platforms compliant with the Open Badges Specification.
 They provide a wide range of services, which allow non-technical users issue Open Badges credentials.
 Platforms each offer a mix of custom services possibly including: online badge designers, badge discovery, issuing, assessment workflow, display, user profiles, social sharing and tools to integrate with existing learning systems.
 All Open Badges issuing platforms should allow recipients to export their badges to a Backpack of choice.
 This allows users to stack and share their badges earned on different platforms and choose their own spaces to establish their identity on the web.
-A currently list of badge issuing platforms can be found here: Participating services.
+A current list of badge issuing platforms can be found here: IMS-certified Open Badges Platforms.
 Many platforms offer integrations with other applications or open APIs for new integrations.
 Some platforms are also available as open source software for issuers who wish to customize their badging applications further or get involved directly in collaborating to advance the implementation of Open Badges.

 Creating a new Open Badges issuer application: The Open Badges Specification provides the information you need to create an Open Badges compliant issuer service.
 See also our technical guide on how to get started issuing badges to understand the process and requirements.